-But is it really true that you can’t make money in arts?
-Let’s see what kind of opportunities are out there for creative people like you (and me).
+But is it really true that you can’t make money in the art field?
+Let’s see what kind of opportunities are out there for creative people like you.

 What Type of Art Are You Interested In?

 Art, on its own definition, is a very broad niche.
 When people say they like doing art, they are usually referring to something specific like drawing, painting or craft.
 So the first question to ask is, what type of art are you good at?
 Obviously, it would be the skill that you want to use as the foundation for monetization.

 However, you also want to make sure that your skill is in demand.
 To find out, I am going to use Google Trend to check the popularity of a certain art type.
 I’ve randomly selected oil painting, figure painting, and acrylic painting as examples.